FabioB99/Airbnb_Dashboard/README.md

 <br>

 **Section 5: Explore Data**<br>
 The 5th part of the dashboard focuses on creating the data vizualization, which is connected to the filtering section and is able to adjust in realtime.
-This part contains **two main parts**: First, Section 5 creates three different **bar plots** using the plotly package.
+This part contains **two main parts**: First, Section 5 creates three different **bar plots** using the plotly package to vizualize some KPIs.
 Second, **Two maps** are created with the package pydeck.
 The first map is a heatmap of the price-adjusted distribution of datapoints on a map of NYC.
 The second map shows all the individual datapoints selected through the filtering options.
 In addition, there is also the option to show the filtered dataframe as a responsive table.
 <br>

 **Section 6: Price Prediction**<br>
 The last part of the project is used to create the prediction algorithm.
+In the first part of this section, the **user interface elements** are created, using the same filtering logic as in section 4.
+Then, a new dataframe is being created based on the chosen input elements.
+However, bBefore running the prediction model, the Dataframe has to be transformed into the same shape, as the training dataset, on which the model is based upon.
+Two start the prediction process, a clickable button is added as well.